 Scottish Wildcat Facts

-- The surprising Scottish Wildcat remains a variety of wild feline that virtually no one outside of its endemic range even knows about.
+- The rather surprising Scottish Wildcat remains a variety of wild feline that virtually no one outside of its endemic range even knows about.
 Such a terrible shame.

 - This rather adorable feline itself actually constitutes a subspecies of the equally little-known outside of its immediate area, European wildcat.